eze-kiel/tide/README.md

 _my own minimalist text editor_

 > [!WARNING]
-> This project is in early development and is probably really buggy.
+> This project is in early development and is probably buggy as hell.

 - [tide](#tide)
   - [Usage](#usage)